jmhays/biop-web/lectures/Lecture1.md

 #### Practice on your own
 1. What is the probability of obtaining a royal flush in poker?
 2. What is the probability of rolling a 1 on the first roll *or* a 4 on the second roll?
 Hint: use $$1-p_{fail}$$
-3. The [Khan Academy](https://www.khanacademy.org/math/precalculus/prob-comb) may be of interest!
+3. The [Khan Academy](https://www.khanacademy.org/math/precalculus/prob-comb) may be of interest.